 This shade comes standard with a red triangle stitch detail.
 Natural thread is also available.
 Please leave a note in the order comments if you would prefer natural.

-**While LEDs emit less heat than the old incandescent bulbs, heat output is not the only thing that affects the well-being of your shade.
+While LEDs emit less heat than the old incandescent bulbs, heat output is not the only thing that affects the well-being of your shade.
 Lumen output can still have an affect on how quickly a shade yellows with time.
-This is why you can use higher wattage bulbs with larger shades and lower wattage bulbs with smaller shades.
+A larger shade can handle a higher wattage (or lumen output) bulb, and a smaller shade can handle a lower wattage bulb